This post may contain affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.</font size=”2″>

 How to get to the Corn islands

 There are two ways to get there, the easy way and the hard way.
 The easy way is getting a flight from Managua to Big Corn and from big corn you take a little boat to Little Corn.
 This will set you back about €160 for a return flight.
 You can leave the return date open ended if you like.
 If you have the time I’d recommend this so you can enjoy paradise for as long as you want.
 The airline is called La Costeña and you can book your tickets here.
 Once you arrive at Big Corn airport you can collect your luggage and get a cab (should cost $1 p.p) to Brigg Bay to catch the Panga to Little Corn Island.
 The Panga costs 180 Cordobas/ $6 USD one way.
-Tickets are “first come, first served” so to be sure you’re in time for your flight back you want to purchase your ticket as soon as you can.
+Tickets are “first come, first served” so to be sure you’re in time for your flight back.
+You want to purchase your ticket as early as you can.

 Panga from Big Corn to Little Corn: 10am and 4.30pm

 Panga from Little Corn to Big Corn: 6.30am and 1.30pm You should be able to make the morning flight if you take the first boat, but if it’s extremely busy or there are strong winds the panga may have to take more than one trip.
 We took the chance and made our 8:00 flight, but it is considered smart to stay at Big Corn the night before your flight.

 If you’re in an adventurous mood you can also take the bus, ferry, boat etc. to get to the islands.
 You’ll probably be traveling for a few days.
 I haven’t done this, but luckily other people have.
 For an extensive guide on how to get to the Corn Islands without flying you can read this guide.
 If you make it to the islands this way you are allowed to brag about it;)

 Relax!
 Embrace the slow pace of life and get yourself a cocktail, a book and a hammock.
 Besides that?